MarianKelsey/mariankelsey.github.io/_pages/about.md

   -
 ---

 I am a biblical scholar specialising in Hebrew Bible.
-My main area of research is the literary context of Second Temple period biblical literature, specifically the interrelationship of text, belief and community.
-Through my doctoral thesis, I demonstrated how the book of Jonah used inner-biblical allusions and literary motifs to address the problematic issue of God’s sovereignty in light of Jerusalem’s destruction.
-I have also published on elements of the Jacob cycle, collaborated in the production of biblically-informed art, and written about the use of the Hebrew Bible within the New Testament.
-I am currently researching the literary function of cities within the Hebrew Bible.
+I am particularly interested in inner-biblical allusion, literary motifs, biblical reception in art, and the book of Jonah.

 I completed my PhD at the University of St Andrews.
 Previously I received a Masters degree with distinction in biblical studies at Durham University, and a first class MTheol (Hons) at St Andrews.